dahead/awp/README.md

 - Simple, clean user interface using bubbletea and lipgloss
 - Shows today's tasks by default, with option to view all tasks
 - Date navigation to view tasks due on specific days
+- Filtering capabilities to show only done or undone tasks
+- Search functionality to find specific tasks
 - Stores data in a SQLite database
 - Central hotkey (CTRL+B) to show additional commands
 - Full CRUD operations for managing tasks